rustielin/Blockchain-Notes/note1.md

 backgrounds and motivations behind the present-day leaders of the Blockchain industry.

-Pre Bitcoin-2009: Libertarian Dreams and Ideals {#pre-bitcoin-2009-libertarian-dreams-and-ideals .unnumbered}
+Pre Bitcoin-2009: Libertarian Dreams and Ideals
 ===============================================

 Rapid advancements in computing technology in the 1980s and ’90s brought